Click the button to start reading

 Conventional wisdom says that creativity is a key driver of successful advertising; that capturing the attention and imagination of the people is the most effective way to drum up engagement and sales—but is that true?
 And if it’s so important for success, why aren’t all ads bursting with creativity?

 Many of us hear the word “creative” and think of designers, writers and artists.
-The creatives.
-In reality it’s important for advertisers to apply creativity across the entire breadth of ad creation—everything from firming up the target audience to analyzing the results has scope for creativity.
+In reality, it’s important for advertisers to apply creativity across the entire breadth of ad creation—everything from firming up the target audience to analyzing the results has scope for creativity.

 In other words, there are many types of creativity which come together to create the most engaging, best-selling campaigns.
 In this article we’re going to examine the role of creativity in effective advertising and see what correlation, if any, it has with revenue and ROI.